This guide is current as of 21 June 2022.

 ---|---|---|---|

-Qantas Frequent Flyer | COVID-19: Waived until 30 September 2022 (domestic) and 31 December 2022 (international) | COVID-19: Waived until 30 September 2022 (domestic) and 31 December 2022 (international) | Qantas Frequent Flyer Fee Schedule Cancelling or changing an Reward flight booking |
+Qantas Frequent Flyer | 5,000 points Waived: Until 31 December 2022 for international bookings only. | 6,000 points Waived: Until 31 December 2022 for international bookings only. | Qantas Frequent Flyer Fee Schedule Cancelling or changing a Reward flight booking |

-Velocity Frequent Flyer | 4,500 points or $35 for domestic COVID-19: International rewards are flexible until 31 December 2022 when you book by 30 June 2022. | 4,500 points or $35 for domestic COVID-19: International rewards are flexible until 31 December 2022 when you book by 30 June 2022. | Velocity Reward seat conditions |
+Velocity Frequent Flyer | 4,500 points or $35 for domestic 7,500 points or $60 for international Waived: Only for those who booked international rewards before 30 June 2022, for changes made until 31 December 2022. | 4,500 points or $35 for domestic 7,500 points or $60 for international Waived: Only for those who booked international rewards before 30 June 2022, for changes made until 31 December 2022. | Velocity Reward seat conditions |

-Alaska Airlines Mileage Plan | COVID-19: Waived indefinitely | COVID-19: Waived indefinitely | Alaska Airlines Fees |
+Alaska Airlines Mileage Plan | Waived indefinitely | Waived indefinitely | Alaska Airlines Fees |

-American Airlines AAdvantage | COVID-19: Waived indefinitely | COVID-19: Waived indefinitely | AAdvantage® program updates |
+American Airlines AAdvantage | Waived indefinitely | Waived indefinitely | AAdvantage® program updates |

-Avianca LifeMiles | COVID-19: May be waived or reduced depending on different policies | COVID-19: May be waived or reduced depending on different policies | FlyerTalk forum |
+Avianca LifeMiles | US$150 Waiver: May be possible, depending on the agent. | US$50/US$200 within/between regions Waiver: May be possible, depending on the agent. | FlyerTalk forum |

-British Airways Executive Club | A$63 AUD (+$25 service fee if over the phone) COVID-19: Not waived.
-Previous charges apply. | A$63 AUD (+$25 service fee if over the phone) COVID-19: Not waived.
-Previous charges apply. | Depends on your 'region of departure' (Australia is assumed in this table).
+British Airways Executive Club | AU$63 (+AU$25 service fee if over the phone) | AU$63 (+AU$25 service fee if over the phone) | Depends on your 'region of departure' (Australia is assumed in this table).
 Change/cancellation fee waived for Gold Priority Reward bookings.
 Phone service fee waived for Gold members British Airways reward flight booking and service fees Executive Club terms and conditions |

-Emirates Skywards | COVID-19: Waived indefinitely | COVID-19: Waived indefinitely | Figures are for Saver award tickets — more generous provisions for flexible tickets Emirates FAQs |
+Emirates Skywards | US$25 (free on Flex and Flex Plus awards) | US$75 on Saver awards, US$50 on First Flex awards and free on Flex Plus awards. | Figures are for Saver award tickets — more generous provisions for flexible tickets Emirates FAQs |

-Etihad Guest | COVID-19: Waived indefinitely | COVID-19: Waived indefinitely | Etihad Guest terms and conditions |
+Etihad Guest | 100 AED | 10% of the miles spent on the ticket | Etihad Guest terms and conditions |

-Singapore Airlines KrisFlyer | $25 for change of route, cabin class or award type for tickets issued for flights on Singapore Airlines and SilkAir $50 for change of flight, date, route or carrier for tickets issued for flights on partner airlines COVID-19: Unlimited changes before 31 July 2022.
-One further change after that date. | COVID-19: Waived in the event of a flight cancellation, international border closures, or if you test positive for Covid-19 and are unable to travel. | $25 or 2,500 KrisFlyer miles offline/phone service fee (waived if can't perform action online) Singapore Airlines COVID-19 Travel Waiver Policy |
+Singapore Airlines KrisFlyer | US$25/free for Saver/Advantage for date change if travelling on Singapore Airlines.
+US$25 for change of route, cabin class or award type for tickets issued for flights on Singapore Airlines.
+US$50 for change of flight, date, route or carrier for tickets issued for flights on partner airlines. | US$75/US$50 for Saver/Advantage | US$25 or 2,500 KrisFlyer miles offline/phone service fee (waived if can't perform action online) Singapore Airlines Service Fees |

 Some other notes on the comparison above:

 - The information in the table is applicable to reward flight bookings only.
-All the airlines have different change/cancellation policies regarding other services (e.g. hotel and car hire) booked with points
+All the airlines have different change/cancellation policies regarding other services (e.g. hotel and car hire) booked with points.

 - COVID-19-related travel waivers are subject to change at any time.
-See your airline’s website for the latest details
+See your airline’s website for the latest details.

 You’ll be charged per person, per booking